UNIVERSITY OF WISCONSIN River Falls

 The program is open to all faculty members and instructional academic staff members.
 Due to limited funding, we anticipate that up to five individuals will be selected to participate in this program.

 A maximum of up to five faculty members will be selected to participate in the program.
-Each participant will receive $1,000 to support the scholarly work of applicants.
+Each participant will receive $1,000 (paid July 1 after completion of the Final Report) to support the scholarly work of applicants.
 The Excellence in Teaching and Learning Series is funded by the Faculty and Academic Staff Development Board (FASDB).

 Submit Your Proposal

-Interested participants must submit a brief description of an issue related to student learning that they would be like to investigate in a class he or she is scheduled to teach during Spring 2017.
-The Faculty and Academic Staff Development Board will evaluate, in a blind review, all proposals.
+Interested participants must submit a brief description of an issue related to teaching and learning that they would be like to investigate.
+The Faculty and Academic Staff Development Board will evaluate all proposals.

 Schedule of Meetings

 Specific dates will be identified when program participants have been identified.
-Meetings will occur monthly throughout the year (October-May).
+Meetings will occur monthly throughout the year (October-May, Final Project due in June).

 Applications must be submitted in electronic format after the necessary signatures are obtained.
 A scanned copy must be attached to an e-mail and sent to FASDB by 4:30 p.m. on the due date.
 The e-mail subject line must include the grant title and last name of the applicant (example: ETL-Fischer).
 Applications that are not submitted following these directions will not be considered.